 - Another efficient option to make your Windows 11 microphone work is to update associated drivers.

-This time we choose to talk about a popular issue.
-Now, some users are claiming that their microphone is not working in Windows 11, which can be related to various reasons.
+This time, we choose to talk about a popular issue.
+Some users claim that their microphone is not working in Windows 11, which can be related to various reasons.

-It can happen for both internal and external microphones, but the manifestations are pretty similar.
-Fortunately, it is not uncommon to encounter that, so there are plenty of available options to fix this annoying issue.
+It can happen for internal and external microphones, but the manifestations are similar.
+Fortunately, it is not uncommon to encounter that, so plenty of options exist to fix this annoying issue.

-But first, let’s take a look at a series of microphone problems.
+But first, let’s look at a series of microphone problems.
 Make sure you read it to find where your situation fits in.

-- Device is not connecting/Mic not recognizable – This seems to be one of the most popular ones.
+- The device is not connecting/the mic is not recognizable – This seems to be one of the most popular.
 Fortunately, this can be easily fixed with our recommended options.

-- Microphone noises – This kind of issue can be fixed manually, but you also have automatic alternatives to do it.
+- Microphone noises – It could be static noise from your microphone.
 Check out these noise-canceling software to reduce background sound.

-- The frequences are too bassy – This one might appear when your microphone gets closer to a sound source, the low frequencies picked up by your microphone increase.
+- The frequencies are too bassy – This one might appear when your microphone gets closer to a sound source.
+The low frequencies picked up by your microphone increase.

-- Mute sound – You might sometimes notice that your microphone’s sound is not working at all, so you won’t be able to hear anything.
+- Mute sound – You might sometimes notice that your microphone’s sound is not working, so you won’t be able to hear anything.

-What can I do if microphone is not working in Windows 11?
+What can I do if the microphone is not working in Windows 11?

 1. Verify the connection

 The first way to make your microphone work in Windows 11 is by checking its connection.
-If it happens to use an external device, but you’re not able to access it on apps it could be due to loose connections.
+If it happens to use an external device, but you’re unable to access it on apps, it could be due to loose connections.

 You should reconnect the microphone and verify if it works.
 If it doesn’t, connect the microphone to another device and check it again.

-In case your microphone is still not working, it’s probably faulty, and you need to either repair or replace it.
+If your microphone is still not working, it’s probably faulty, and you need to repair or replace it.

 If it works on another PC, the problem is related to your device.
 In this situation, check out the other solutions.